 2. Every 8 seconds in the United States a dog or cat is euthanised in an animal shelter

-Unfortunately the above statement is true.
-We are just being too careless in breeding animals for which there are not enough homes.
+Unfortunately that statement is true.
+We are careless when we breed animals for which there are not enough homes.
 Pitbulls and bully breeds and chihuahuas and chi mixes are the breeds more frequently killed in shelters.
-Even if you think your dog or cat is a rare breed, over 25% of animals in shelters are purebreeds, many of which have been bought from puppy mills, pet stores or breeders and then surrendered or abandoned.
-We understand the desire to ‘just let my dog have one litter’, but the problem is the dogs are paying the highest price – with their lives.
+Even if you think your dog or cat is a rare breed, over 25% of animals in shelters are purebreeds, many of which have been bought from puppy mills, pet stores or breeders.
+We understand the desire to ‘just let my dog have one litter’, but the dogs are paying the highest price – with their lives.
 If you love your pet – get it fixed.
 And let us help you.

 If you live in the East Bay and need your cat fixed, the ANIMAL FIX CLINIC used to be Fix Our Ferals clinic in Richmond has low-cost rates for feral cat caretakers and slightly higher (but still low compared to regular vets) rates for owners of domestic cats.